 I've always been err, to put it politely, quite absentminded.
 I married a guy who's equally so.
 He's misplaced 3 sun glares, one of which he placed on the roof of his car and then drove away.
 He used to forget which grades the kids were in (I NEVER forget that!!)
 We've forgotten flights and luggage and lived to tell the tale.

-I think that marriage to him has definitely given me more than two kids.
-It's increased my tendency to umm...forget.
-Thankfully, he seems to have toned down a bit, thereby balancing the family sanity scale.
-I,on the other hand, seem to be aiming for some doctorate in the science of forgetfulness.
+As the years pass us by, thankfully, he seems to have toned down a bit, thereby balancing the family sanity scale.
+I, on the other hand, seem to be aiming for some doctorate in the science of forgetfulness.

 There was this time when I opened the door of my parked car and sat down, only to see a stranger there.
 His jaw dropped.
 My eyes popped out.
 It happened to be someone else's car.
 He was too busy sweating(probably his wife was due back any minute) by which time I had made good my escape to my own car, where my driver (a necessity since a car in my control is always out of control) was hyperventilating because he thought I had lost my mind!!
 In my defense, it was not my fault, it was a white car, it seemed the same size , I just hadn't noticed it was from a different company.